 To assist schools with the cost of school community facility (capital works) projects to enhance learning outcomes for students and the wider community.

-The funding is initiated for capital works that fall outside of the scope of other capital works programs offered by the Department of Education and Training.
+The funding is initiated for capital works that fall outside of the scope of other capital works programs offered by the Department of Education.

 The SSS Scheme is supportive of innovative infrastructure projects.